Erectile Dysfunction

 http://www.nhs.uk/conditions/ejaculation-problems/Pages/Introduction.aspx

-Blood in your cum
+Blood in your Semen

 Finding blood in your semen can be quite alarming but in most cases will pass in a few days.
 Generally speaking your cum should be pearly white not dissimilar to raw egg white.

-Blood in your cum can be either red or brown and may be the result of a forgotten blow to the testicles earlier on.
+Blood in your semen can be either red or brown and may be the result of a forgotten blow to the testicles earlier on.
 Badly designed bicycle seats, saddles and sporting injuries are usually the prime suspects.
 You could also have suffered an infection which can cause slight bleeding into the semen.

 Prostatitis, inflammation of the prostate or an enlarged prostate can also bleed, although the blood is generally red in colour.
 Finally testicular cancer can make its presence felt in this way so if it persists it makes sense to get it checked by your GP sooner rather than later.